diku-dk/futhark/docs/package-management.rst

 completely safe (barring exploitable bugs in ``futhark-pkg`` itself, which is unlikely but not impossible).
-Further, Futhark code itself is also completely pure, so executing it cannot have any unfortunate effectss, such as stealing your data.
-The worst it can do is loop infinitely, consume arbitrarily large amounts of memory, or produce wrong results.
+Further, Futhark code itself is also completely pure, so executing it cannot have any unfortunate effects, such as `infecting all of your own packages with a worm
+<https://jamie.build/how-to-build-an-npm-worm>`_.
+The worst it can do
+is loop infinitely, consume arbitrarily large amounts of memory, or produce wrong results.

 The exception is packages that uses ``unsafe``.
 With some cleverness, ``unsafe`` can be combined with in-place updates to perform arbitrary